Chaoticka/crackerjacks/Searchers,-explained.md

 For example, Base64 appears all the time and it's very cost-efficient to check as much as we want so it's a high priority.
 Whereas Vigenère doesn't appear too often and it's expensive to check so it's a lower priority.

-This is a hand-created heuristic that our next search algorithm will be able to fix.
+This is a hand-created heuristic that our next search algorithm will be able to automate.

 # Imperfection (A* search)
 Imperfection is our next goal in terms of searching.
 It is an A* algorithm where the heuristic matches the close priority in AU search.